LSU-UE4/UE5-Level-Design/setting-up/README.md

 ##### `Step 5.`\|`UE5LD`| :small_orange_diamond:

-This now takes you to the *Project Settings* screen.
-The first settings on the top left is set to Blueprints.
-You can select between C++ and Blueprint.
-Since we will not be doing any C++ programming in this exercise we will leave it with Blueprint.
-I am leaving the quality settings to **Maximum Quality** as we are developing this for a modern computer.
-We will leave **Raytracing** off as we will not be using it at the moment.
-We set the paltform to **Desktop** as we will be on a PC or Mac playing the game and not on a game console or on mobile.
-We will be importing the needed content so we will set the **Starter Content** to `No Starter Content` to keep our project size at bay.

 Select a folder to put it in (I suggest `Documents/github/` and then assign a project name and I am calling it `IntroLevelDesign`.
 Press the <kbd>Create Project</kbd> button to start the new project.